Global homotopy theory via partially lax limits: infty -categories of equivariant prespectra

 \begin{proposition} $\Spgl$ is a Bousfield localization of $\PSpfgl$.
 Furthermore, an object in $\PSpfgl$ lies in $\Spgl$ if and only if it is local with respect to the morphisms $\{\lambda_{G,V,W}\}$ for all compact Lie groups $G$ and $G$-representations $V$ and $W$ with $W$ faithful. \end{proposition}

 \begin{proof} Let $\Lambda$ denote the set of maps $\lambda_{G,V,W}$ for $G$, $V$ and $W$ as in the proposition.
 We write $\Sp^O_{lvl}$ and $\Sp^O_{gl}$ for the category of orthogonal spectra endowed with the faithful level model structure and the global stable model structure respectively.
 We will show that $\Sp^O_{gl}$ is a left Bousfield localization (in the model categorical sense) of $\Sp_{lvl}^O$ at the set $\Lambda$, that is $L_{\Lambda}\Sp^O_{lvl}=\Sp^O_{gl}$.
-The claim in the proposition will then follow by passing to underlying $\infty$-categories, using that Bousfield localizations of model categories present Bousfield localizations of $\infty$-categories.
+Because both can be checked on underlying homotopy categories, Bousfield localizations of model categories present Bousfield localizations of $\infty$-categories.
+Therefore the claim in the proposition will follow by passing to underlying $\infty$-categories.
 By definition $X \in \Sp^O_{lvl}$ is $\Lambda$-local (and so fibrant in the Bousfield localization) if and only if $X$ is fibrant in $\Sp_{lvl}^O$ (which always holds in this case), and the canonical map of homotopy function complexes

 is an equivalence for all $\lambda_{G,V,W}\in \Lambda$.
 By adjunction this is equivalent to asking that $X(W)^G\to \Omega^V(X(V\oplus W))^G$ is an equivalence for all $G,V$ and $W$ as in the proposition.
 In other words $X$ is a global $\Omega$-spectrum, see~\cite{Schwede18}*{Definition 4.3.8}.
 By~\cite{Schwede18}*{Theorem 4.3.17} these are precisely the fibrant objects $\Sp^O_{gl}$.
 Since $L_{\Lambda}\Sp_{lvl}^O$ and $\Sp_{gl}^O$ have the same cofibrations and fibrant objects, the two model structure coincide by~\cite{Joyal}*{Proposition E.1.10}. \end{proof}